- About ILC 2022 - London

 For those of you who are new to London, the Citymapper.com app is recommended for exploring routes and buying tickets.

 We have no affiliation to the new Elizabeth Line or TfL services.

 London is the capital of and the largest city in England and the United Kingdom, with the largest municipal population in the European Union.

-2,000 years of dazzling living history, royal palaces, 4 UNESCO World heritage sites, parks, and world-class galleries sit comfortably alongside cutting-edge industry clusters, sky-high hotels and Michelin-starred restaurants.
+2,000 years of dazzling history, royal palaces, four UNESCO World heritage sites, parks, and world-class galleries sit comfortably alongside cutting-edge industry clusters, sky-high hotels, and Michelin-star restaurants.